Women's football in Turkey: Establishment of leagues

 With the formation of Dinarsu Women's Football Team in 1982, women's football in Turkey rose to higher levels.
-Finally, the Turkish Football Federation (TFF) decided at its board meeting on December 22, 1993, to officially establish a league for women's football.
+Finally, the Turkish Football Federation (TFF) decided at its board meeting on 22 December 1993, to officially establish a league for women's football.
 Later on, the TFF published the format and the rules for the Turkish Women's Football League.
-On March 1, 1994, the schedule of the league matches was determined for a total of 16 teams in four groups to meet each other in turn.
-The beginning of the first women's league season was planned for March 20, 1994.
-However, the start was postponed to April 2–3 due to the 1994 local elections held on March 27.
+On 1 March 1994, the schedule of the league matches was determined for a total of 16 teams in four groups to meet each other in turn.
+The beginning of the first women's league season was planned for 20 March 1994.
+However, the start was postponed to 2–3 April due to the 1994 local elections held on 27 March.

 Ten years later, there were ten teams active, and the Women's League was dissolved.
 According to Adnan Ersan, deputy secretary general of the TFF, the league based on a wrong system.
 The clubs paid barely attention to the provision of experience and training for young players.
 They did not look ahead for the future, and deployed players older than twenty years of age.
 Moreover, the women's national team played no matches from Mai 2000 on.
 A great many of factors, which sent women's football in Turkey into offside.

 In 2006, the Turkish Women's League was re-established with seven teams, and the Turkish women participated again at international competitions.
 In the meantime, the government supported the development.
 The Turkish Ministry of National Education coined a concept in cooperation with the Football Federation that envisaged the establishment of girls' football teams in primary and secondary schools.
 The women's football in Turkey revived, however the national team was composed of young players of amateur-level experience only.
 National teams of girls' U-17 and U-15 were established in order to feed the women's national team.
 Young women's footballers in Germany with Turkish-background were seen as a fill-in to strengthen the national team qualitatively, and were called up.

 In order to contribute to the development of women's football, the Board of Directors of the Turkish Football Federation decided on 27 October 2021 to establish the Türkcell Women's Super Football League as the top-flight of the Turkish women's football league system beginning in the 2021–22 season.
 The 2021–22 Türkcell Women's Football Super League consisted of 24 teams.

 In the 2022–23 season, the number of leagues increased to four.

 The number of women's clubs was seven with 130 licensed footballers in the 2005–06 season.
 As of the 2010–11 season, there were 72 clubs with 1,500 players.

+Pyramid

 Competitions

-Until the 2021–22 season, the following competition categories exist for women's football:
+Until the 2021–22 season, the following competition categories existed for women's football: